penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/capability-manager-enhanced/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 == Changelog ==

+= 1.5.11 =
+  * Feature : Automatically save backup of WP roles on plugin activation or update
+  * Feature : When roles are manually backed up, also retain initial role backup
+  * Feature : Backup Tool can also display contents of role backups

 = 1.5.10 =
   * Fixed : Back button caused mismatching role dropdown selection